Where do I begin ?

 Also, when running development kernels you *will* run into Oops'es (crashes) more often than when only running the stable kernels.
 And when you do, capturing the Oops output is very important, but often the system will be in no state to write it to your logs or you may be in X and don't even see it get printed on the console or the system just hangs.
-Be prepared to capture bugs, either by running a serial console on another machine where you can record the Oopses when they happen or use netconsole (useful, but not as reliable as serial console in my experience).
-If you have a printer, then console on line printer can also be useful.
+Be prepared to capture bugs, either by running a serial console on another machine where you can record the Oopses when they happen or use netconsole (useful, but not as reliable as serial console in my experience; also requires wired ethernet--wireless won't do).
+If you have a printer, then console on line printer (parallel port, not USB) can also be useful.
 If you can do none of those, then taking a photo of the screen with the Oops on it or writing it down by hand (*all* of it) will have to do.
 You probably also want to make sure your kernels have magic sysrq support build in so you can (at least attempt to) do an emergency flush, and unmount of your filesystems when the box hangs followed by an emergency reboot...
-That's a lot better than just hitting the power button. sysrq can also be used to capture stack traces for running programs, get memory dumps etc. See Documentation/sysrq.txt for details.
+That's a lot better than just hitting the power button. sysrq can also be used to capture stack traces for running programs, get memory dumps etc. See Documentation/admin-guide/sysrq.rst for details.

 Also, please always submit patches in plain text generated with "diff -up" inline in a plain-text email.
 No HTML mails.
 No attachments.
 Plain text with patch inline (and do test send the patches to your self first the first few times and try applying them to make sure your mailer doesn't mangle them).
 Also always include a diffstat and a Signed-off-by: line (the above documents have details on this).
 You also don't want to mix different types of changes in the same patch.
 If for example you have been doing a warning fix as well as a general CodingStyle cleanup of a file, then don't include both in the same patch but submit two distinct patches instead (in 2 emails) that each do just one thing.
 Also always include in the description of your patch not just what it does but also *why* it does it.